 - CT test is carried out and a detailed test report is prepared

 - Test report is retained at Yurika and can be forwarded to the Retailer/RP if requested.

-Note: if a site/NMI/metering point cannot be tested, we will notify the Retailer along with the reason for why the test cannot be carried out.
+Please note: if a site/NMI/metering point cannot be tested, we will notify the Retailer along with the reason for why the test cannot be carried out.